Cyber-Labs/Session-Reports/Android Development/2019-20/Session 2 - HeteroRecyclerView.md

 Learning the various features, uses and implementation of Hetero RecyclerView in Android Applications.

 ## Summary
-Discussion was held on Hetero RecyclerView, and how to use it, and dessign it was taught.
+The discussion was held on how to use and design Heterogeneous RecyclerView.
 Frequent mistakes in its implementation and its flow of execution was also discussed.
-Towards the end, discussion was held on doing projects and activeness.
+Towards the end, the discussion was held on doing projects and activeness.

 ## Credits
 *Conducted by:* Rishabh Agarwal, Sujay Kaushik